nhartz24/EAEE_E4000_Final_Project_RTP_Prediction/README.md

 - Transfer Learning:
     - `Transfer_learning_models.ipynb` in this notebook we show the possibily of using tranfer learning to move models trained on certain zone to another zone.
 The notebook summaries our efforts in this task.
+    - Note: zones has been trained using the best model (CNN) by changing the zone in `CNN_model.ipynb` notebook.

 - Others: